microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-selected-overview.md

 |ListItems.SelectedOperations.Selected|Manages application access at the list item or folder level, providing access to one or more list items|
 |Files.SelectedOperations.Selected|Manages application access at the file or library folder level, providing access to one or more files|

-## How *.Selected Scopes work with SharePoint & OneDrive Permissions
+## How Selected Scopes work with SharePoint & OneDrive Permissions

-When an administrator consents to one or more of the *.Selected permissions for an application they are effectively delegating the management of permissions to the administrators of the resource.
+When an administrator consents to one or more of the Selected permissions for an application they're effectively delegating the management of permissions to the administrators of the resource.
 For other scopes, such as Files.Read.All, as soon as the scope is consented the application can access the resources it represents.
-With *.Selected scopes an assignment action is required, an application consented for Lists.SelectedOperations.Selected would initially have no access.
+With Selected scopes an assignment action is required, an application consented for Lists.SelectedOperations.Selected would initially have no access.

 > Assigning application permissions breaks inheritance on the assigned resource, so be mindful of [service limits for unique permissions](https://learn.microsoft.com/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits#unique-security-scopes-per-list-or-library) in your solution design.